rtbo/squiz-box/ReadMe.md

 A D library that handles compression / decompression and archiving.

 In the Squiz-Box terminology, `squiz` refers to compression/decompression, while `box` refers to archiving.
-Squiz-Box API consists almost exclusively on range algorithms.
+Squiz-Box API consists almost exclusively of range algorithms.
 `squiz` related algorithms map a range of bytes to another range of bytes where one is the compressed stream of the other. `box` and `unbox` related algorithms map a range of file entries to/from a range of bytes.

 Squiz-Box provides both compile time known structures and dynamic types over all algorithms.
 ## Compression / decompression

-The range based design makes _squizing_ suiatble for streaming and for transforming data from any kind of source to any kind of destination.
+The range based design makes _squizing_ suitable for streaming and for transforming data from any kind of source to any kind of destination.

 ### Algorithms and formats